-NOTE: This rule applies to students participating at a school other than the one at which the student is enrolled.
+NOTE: This rule applies to students participating at a school other than the one at which the

-- 1840.4 TRANSFER OF ACADEMIC ELIGIBILITY Any student who transfers schools within Colorado or from out of state shall carry the academic eligibility of the previous school.
-A student who was academically eligible at the sending school shall be eligible at the new school regardless of the receiving school's academic requirements.
-Likewise, a student academically ineligible at the sending school shall be ineligible regardless of the receiving school's eligibility requirements. - Q1: A student who passed four classes and failed one at a school under Option A transfers to an Option B school.
-What is her eligibility? - A1: Since the student would have been eligible at her previous school she will be eligible at the new school.

-- Q2: A student with a 1.9 GPA transfers from School A, which has a 2.0 grade point average requirement, to School B. What is his eligibility? - A2: Because the student would have been ineligible for participation under his previous school's academic requirements, he will be ineligible at the new school.
+- Q1: A student who passed four classes and failed one at a school under Option A transfers to an Option B school.
+What is her eligibility? - A1: Since the student would have been eligible at her previous school she will be eligible at the new school. - Q2: A student with a 1.9 GPA transfers from School A, which has a 2.0 grade point average requirement, to School B. What is his eligibility? - A2: Because the student would have been ineligible for participation under his previous school's academic requirements, he will be ineligible at the new school.

 1850.
-TRANSFERS FOR SPECIALIZED SPORT TRAINING
+TRANSFERS TO AND PARTICIPATION IN SPECIALIZED SPORTS TRAINING FACILITY